 Matching Markets; Assignment Mechanisms; Prediction Markets; Financial Markets; Pricing Mechanisms; Mechanism Design; Electronic Commerce.

-- Partial Strategyproofness: An Axiomatic Approach to Relaxing Strategyproofness for Random Assignment Mechanisms.
+- Partial Strategyproofness: An Axiomatic Approach to Relaxing Strategyproofness for Assignment Mechanisms.

 Extended Abstract: An Axiomatic Approach to Characterizing and Relaxing Strategyproofness of One-sided Matching Mechanisms in Proceedings of the 15th ACM Conference on Economics and Computation (EC), Palo Alto, USA, June 2014.

 - Trade-offs in School Choice: Comparing Deferred Acceptance, the Naive and the Adaptive Boston Mechanism.

 Timo Mennle and Sven Seuken.
 August 2015 (first version: February 2014).[pdf]

 - The Power of Local Manipulation Strategies in Assignment Mechanisms.

 Timo Mennle, Michael Weiss, Basil Philipp, and Sven Seuken.
 In Proceedings of the 24th International Joint Conference on Artificial Intelligence (IJCAI), Buenos Aires, Argentina, August 2015.[pdf]